Apply for the Master of Biomedical Sciences (MBiomedSc)Apply Now

 - Every applicant must either

-- be a graduate of an Honours programme or a Postgraduate Diploma programme in a biomedical subject containing a research dissertation of at least one third of the programme, or
+- be a graduate of an Honours programme or a Postgraduate Diploma programme in a biomedical subject containing a research report, thesis preparation, or dissertation of at least one quarter of the programme, or

 - have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Health Sciences).